rikeshyadav07/churn-prediction-case-study/README.md

 ## Acknowledgments
 - **Kaggle** for providing the dataset.
 - **IBM** for the powerful SPSS Modeler tool.
-- **Our Team Members**: Rikesh Yadav, Mugdha Singh, and Pushpendra Kumar for collaborating on this project.
+- **Our Team Members**: Rikesh Yadav, Mugdha Singh, Prajjawal Kumar and Pushpendra Kumar for collaborating on this project.